 Girlguiding's whistleblowing procedure

-This procedure is for adult volunteers.
-As an adult volunteer, you must understand and follow this procedure when you use the whistleblowing policy.
+As an adult volunteer, you must understand and follow this procedure when you use the whistleblowing policy

 How do I whistleblow?
 What’s the procedure?